mvigo/mvigo.github.io/about.md

 <header>
 <h4>Other Tidbits</h4>

-I'm a huge music nerd, and during my time at college worked at [WRGP RadiateFM](http://wrgp.radio.net/) as a DJ and Jazz Director.
+I'm a huge music nerd, and during my time at college worked at <a href="http://wrgp.radio.net/">WRGP Radio</a> as a DJ and Jazz Director.

-In 2011, I started [Tacu Tacu Records](https://tacutacu.pe) a small record label, as a way of promoting contemporary Peruvian music.
+In 2011, I started <a href="https://tacutacu.pe">Tacu Tacu Records</a> a small record label, as a way of promoting contemporary Peruvian music.

 In my spare time I enjoy <a href="https://mvmv.bandcamp.com">writting and recording music</a>, finding new music, and learning new things.